Vitória S.C.

 Vitória de Guimarães have finished third in the Primeira Liga on four occasions, most recently in 2007–08.
-They have won one Taça de Portugal (2013) and one Supertaça Cândido de Oliveira (1988), while also being runners-up of the former on six occasions.
+They have won one Taça de Portugal in 2012–13 and one Supertaça Cândido de Oliveira in 1988, while also being runners-up of the former on six occasions.

 The club have competed regularly in European competitions, where their best finish was the quarter-finals of the 1986–87 UEFA Cup.